RTFParallella/RTFParallella.doc/RTFP_tasks.rst

 *	cInHandler	: pointer to the function that creates a copy of shared varialbles (labels) on the task stack.
 This function will be called at the beginning of every new instance of a task.

-*	cOutHandler	: pointer to the functions that returns the local copy of shred variables into shared memory. (write operation).
+*	cOutHandler	: pointer to the functions that returns the local copy of shared variables into shared memory. (write operation).

 *	period		: period of the task in ticks